yasiryagi/helpdesk/roles/storage-providers/README.md

 ```

 ### Run caddy as a service
-To ensure how uptime, it's best to set the system up as a `service`.
+To ensure high uptime, it's best to set the system up as a `service`.

 Example file below: